InvaderZim85/WpfUtility/README.md

 # "Services"

 ## ClipboardHelper
-The static *ClipboradHelper* provides methods to read separated (CSV, Text) text from the clipboard an convert them into a `string` Array.
+The static *ClipboradHelper* provides methods to read separated (CSV, Text) text from the clipboard and convert them into a `string` Array.

 Following methods are provided: